 Your perimeter fencing in combination with electric fencing will ensure that the main fence is never tested or damaged by your animals.
 The Perimeter fence should act only as a second line of defense against escapees.

 You also need electric fencing.
 If you teach the weaners to keep away from the electric fence right from the start, you will be doing yourself a big favor.
-A pigs natural instinct is to go forward rather than back.
-Once they’ve gone forward and have experienced several extra shocks as a result, they learn to back off instead and won’t go near the fence intentionally.
+A pig’s instinct is to go forward rather than back.
+Once they’ve gone forward and have experienced several extra shocks; they learn to back off instead and won’t go near the fence intentionally.

 Be careful, read and follow the directions for your electric fence system before you start installing it.
 Electric fence systems are designed to stop cows, pigs, and other large animals.
 Take it from me, the jolt of electricity that these fences put out feels quite unpleasant to humans as well.
 Teach children to keep away and turn it off when you are mowing or doing any work around the fence.

 Add a nice thick layer of clean straw for bedding.
-Three of our pigs liked to snuggle up together at night and the other liked his own space.
-On cool nights they will burrow into the straw for extra warmth.
+Three of our pigs liked to snuggle up together at night, and the other wanted his own space.
+On cold nights they will burrow into the straw for extra warmth.

 As a rule, we decided not to give our pigs any animal by-products.
 We have two dogs who get first dibs on all leftover meat.
 We didn’t have leftover meat to give to our pigs so sticking to this rule was never a concern for us.

 We purchased bags of organic feed from the Co-op.
 These bags were $39-$41 per bag.
-This steep price stung so we did our best to make it last.
+This steep price stung, so we did our best to make it last.
 Fermenting the feed bulks it up by about 1/4 of the volume so you can make the feed last longer.
 We spent roughly $680.00 CDN on feed or $170 per pig.
 Keep in mind that standard feed is only $14 per bag.
-There is a difference between organic and non organic feed.
-Organic feed looks and smells like something fit for humans and the non organic feed in our experience is grayish with a less appealing odor.
+There is a difference between an organic and non-organic feed.
+The organic feed looks and smells like something fit for humans ,and the non-organic feed in our experience is grayish with a less appealing odor.

 The garden was our savior.
-Having a large garden and way too much zucchini, the pigs received fresh veggies on a daily basis for a few months.
-We also gave them the stems of plants etc at the end of the growing season.
-Planning some extra food in the garden if you have the space is worth thinking about if you have animals to feed.
+Having a large garden and way too much zucchini, the pigs received fresh veggies daily for a few months.
+We also gave them the stems of plants etc. at the end of the growing season.
+Planning some extra food in the garden if you have space is worth thinking about if you have animals to feed.

 Grocery Clearance Produce

-We bought clearance pumpkins when they were $1 each and the pigs devoured these.
-Some people are able to make arrangements with local grocery stores & craft breweries to be given stuff they are tossing out.
+We bought clearance pumpkins when they were $1 each, and the pigs devoured these.
+Some people can make arrangements with local grocery stores & craft breweries to be given stuff they are tossing out.
 It is worth trying.